Scenography of Space | Kurzfilm Festival Hamburg

-ZUVA | Dzimbanhete
+ZUVA | Dzimbanhete Arts & Culture, Harare, Zimbabwe, Africa

-Geometry of Light | German Pavilion
+Geometry of Light | German Pavilion Barcelona

+Geometry of Light created an interpretive layer to the gridded plan, vertical planes, and materiality of the architecture of the 1929 Ludwig Mies van der Rohe and Lilly Reich-designed German Pavilion.
 By emphasizing the open floor plan and material selections, Geometry of Light heightened the illusion of physical and material boundaries.
-Focused on the gridded plan of the pavilion, a grid of light animated the architecture to accentuate the flowing space as it permeates through the interior and exterior.
+A grid of light animated the architecture to accentuate the gridded plan and flowing space while permeating through the interior and exterior.
 The animated lines of light were choreographed to trace, highlight, and alter the composition of the pavilion.

-The first of two interventions celebrating Mies van der Rohe, Geometry of Light was also presented at the iconic Farnsworth House, in Plano, Illinois, October 11-13, 2019, coinciding with the third edition of the Chicago Architecture Biennial.
+Geometry of Light was an art intervention by Luftwerk in collaboration with Iker Gil at the German Pavilion in Barcelona.
+Organized by The Fundació Mies van der Rohe and MAS Context, presented as part of the Fundació Mies van der Rohe’s ongoing program of artistic interventions, and corresponding with the LLUM BCN Festival and the Santa Eulàlia Festival.
+A site specific sound piece by Oriol Tarragó was integral to this experience.
+The first of two interventions celebrating Mies van der Rohe, Geometry of Light was also presented at the iconic Edith Farnsworth House, in Plano, Illinois, October 11-13, 2019, coinciding with the third edition of the Chicago Architecture Biennial.

-White Wanderer | NRDC booth at EXPO Chicago
+White Wanderer | NRDC X EXPO Chicago

 Select Reviews: